 Streetscape - the street and the features of the private section which contribute to the streetscape.

 Small shed - out building.
 Buildings subordinate to mature trees and vegetation.

-Avoid low profile kerb and channel in the ARHMZ.
+Try to avoid low profile kerb and channel in the ARHM7.

 Note: This guideline applies to both public and private works within the streetscape.